IconJar/IJSVG/README.md

         return [svg computeBackingScale:someView.window.backingScaleFactor];
     };

+# Exporting
+#### Yes, thats right...
+CALayers -> SVG (whos idea was this?!)

+IJSVG provides a way of exporting the rendered layer tree back to an SVG file.
+This isnt 100% perfect but it does a good job of generating what IJSVG renders (have yet to find an issue).

+Its a simple as doing this:

+    IJSVG * svg ...
+    IJSVGExporter * exporter = [[IJSVGExporter alloc] initWithSVG:svg options:IJSVGExporterOptionAll];
+    NSString * svgString = [exporter SVGString];

+Which will give you back the SVG code to put into a file, there are various options you can give it for more XML manipulation such s collpasing groups and converting transform's from matrix's back to their human readable counter parts.

+The fun part is you can actually create an SVG object from a IJSVGLayer and work with them without needing to load a file, for example:

+    // create group layer and a shape layer (subclass of CAShapeLayer) IJSVGGroupLayer * baseSVGGroup = ....
+    IJSVGShapeLayer * shapeLayer = ....
+    [baseSVGGroup addSublayer:shapeLayer];

+    // create the SVG - note the viewbox!
+    IJSVG * svg = [[IJSVG alloc] initWithSVGLayer:baseSVGGroup viewBox:NSMakeRect(0.f, 0.f, 50.f, 50.f)];
+    .... do what you want

+and now you would have a usuable SVG to render where ever you would like and more importantly you can now export that back to an SVG file.

+All layers must be of generic type IJSVGLayer or IJSVGShapeLayer, it will throw an exception if you do not use these.
+Also if you go out the scope of what those layers can do, it wont render nor will it export (get malformed results).

 # What it supports
 * Elements: def, use, g, path, clipPath, circle, elipse, rect, polyline, polygon and line (supports groups heirachy and inheritance, clip-paths etc)
 * Commands: A, M, L, H, V, C, S, T, Q and Z and full support for multiple parameters of each type